Maybe you’ve been here?

 You’re outside looking at the garden and thinking, yeah, it’s good, but it just needs “something.”
-Or, you’re at the garden center figuring out what to do with your containers this season, and you’re doing the same cool neutrals (white/silver/green) or hot fashion colors (red/yellow/orange).
+Or, you're at the garden center figuring out what to do with your containers this season.
+You're doing the same cool neutrals (white/silver/green) or hot fashion colors (red/yellow/orange).
 Again.
-Or (this is the worst), in a garden quiz, you’d be an oh-so-English-y Sissinghurst and he’d be a cool-but-quirky Lotusland, miles apart in terms of color.
+Or (this is the worst), in a garden quiz, you'd be an oh-so-English-y Sissinghurst.
+He'd be a cool-but-quirky Lotusland, miles apart in terms of color.
 The remedy to each of these dilemmas is…adding a bit of that great harmonizer: the color purple.

 Purple is one of the most fun colors to play with in the garden.
-As it’s found at both ends of the color spectrum (red at one end, blue at the other), it’s a true chameleon.
-Depending on the shade, it warms up cool colors that can get washed out in bright sun and cools down hot or bright colors that, while striking, can be almost too bold.
+As it's found at both ends of the color spectrum (red at one end, blue at the other).
+It's a true chameleon.
+Depending on the shade, it warms up cool colors that can get washed out in bright sun.
+It also cools down hot or bright colors that, while striking, can be almost too bold.

 Here are two really beautiful gardens.
 Imagine erasing the purple from each picture.
 Still beautiful, but not magical.
 And in neither is purple the dominant color.
 It’s the amplifier.

 Purple adds depth to white